 Kari is currently Professor of dance at Kristiania University, Oslo.
 Previously The Norwegian College of Dance, where she has taught since 2005 and developed the current BA in Dance Performance program.
 In addition she guest teaches and lectures at various studios, colleges and universities in Norway and abroad.
 She is a sought after advisor and sensor for, among others, KHiB Norwegian Program for Artistic Research, KHiO and UiS.

-Kari started her career as a freelance dancer in New York, working with various independent choreographers including Sarah Skaggs/Higher Ground Projects, Maureen Fleming, Susan Rethorst, Michel Laub/Remote Control Productions (Europe), Sean Curran Company and the Merce Cunningham Understudy Repertory Group under the direction of Chris Komar, among many others.
-She was educated as a dancer from an early age at the Norweigan National Opera Ballet School and spent one year studying at the Los Angeles County High School for the Arts.
-She furthered her studies in modern dance at Alvin Aliey American Dance Center.
-She continued her training in contemporary dance on scholarship at Merce Cunningham Studio, as well as in post-modern dance forms and somatic practises at NY Dance Intensive and various workshops at studios such as Movement Research while living in New York.
-She has since paricipated in numerous workshops and courses to further her fields of interest.
+She was educated as a dancer from an early age at the Norweigan National Ballet School and spent one year studying at the Los Angeles County High School for the Arts.
+She furthered her studies in modern dance at Alvin Aliey American Dance Center and trained on scholarship at Merce Cunningham Studio.
+She has studied post-modern dance forms and somatic practises independently at NY Dance Intensive and continued to take various workshops at studios such as Movement Research while living in New York.
+She has since participated in numerous workshops and courses to further her fields of interest.

 She currently lives in Oslo with her husband and son.